The display chlauth command can be used to display the access to a channel.

 If the following is returned, the set chlauth command has not yet been used.
 In this scenario, you would use the set chlauth command to give the channel authority.

 AMQ8884E: Channel authentication record not found.
 One MQSC command read.
 No commands have a syntax error.
 One valid MQSC command could not be processed.

 Take for example the following output.
-In this example, since ADDRESS is a wildcard, access from all IP addresses is allowed.
+In this example, since ADDRESS is a wildcard, access from all systems connecting to the channel is allowed.

 CHLAUTH(CHANNEL01) ADDRESS(*) DESCR( ) CUSTOM( ) USERSRC(CHANNEL) CHCKCLNT(ASQMGR) ALTDATE(2018-12-07) ALTTIME(15.12.34)

 If the channel is using ADDRESSMAP, only clients that match ADDRESS will be allowed to connect to the channel.
 ADDRESS can be an IP address or hostname.